V400 MSc Archaeological Computing (Virtual Pasts) (1 yrs)

 Students may consider taking a 'free elective' as an option in both S1 and S2 - they should contact the MA Convenor if they wish to take a non-Archaeology module.

-- Core Computing for Archaeology
+- Social Archaeology

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 More detailed information can be found in the programme handbook (or other appropriate guide or website).